-CPK can be broken down into three distinct parts:
+CPK can be broken down into three separate parts:

-- CPK-1 comes mainly from the brain and lungs
+- CPK-1 is mainly found in your brain and lungs.

-The CPK isoenzymes test is a simple blood test requiring almost no preparation and involves minimal risk.
-The blood sample will be sent to a laboratory for analysis and your doctor will explain the results to you.
+The CPK isoenzymes test is a simple blood test that involves minimal preparation and risk.
+The blood sample will be sent to a laboratory for analysis, and your doctor will explain the results to you.

-A CPK blood test is generally ordered when people go to an emergency room with symptoms of a heart attack.
+A CPK isoenzymes test is usually done in the emergency room if you have the symptoms of a heart attack.
 Your doctor may order a CPK blood test to:

 - find out how much heart or muscle tissue has been damaged

-Before scheduling your blood test, it is important to tell your doctor about any over-the-counter and prescription medications you take.
-Some substances that can interfere with the test results are:
+Before you schedule your blood test, it’s important to tell your doctor about any over-the-counter and prescription medications you’re taking.
+Some substances can cause elevated CPK, including:

 - drugs that lower cholesterol

-Other factors may also interfere with test results, including:
+Other factors may cause elevated test results, including: